 How many issued shares should a company have?

 There is no right or wrong number.
 It depends on the needs and preferences of the owners.
 If you are setting up a company as the sole owner and director, you can issue just one.
 But if you plan to grow your business and want the option of selling parts of the company in exchange for capital or to bring in a business partner, you should consider issuing more than one at the start.
-There is always the option of creating more after incorporation, but it is much easier to transfer ones that have already been issued.
+There is always the option of creating more after incorporation, but generally, it is easier to transfer ones that have already been issued.

 The most popular quantities to issue are whole numbers like 10, 100, or 1000.
 This is because it’s far easier to apportion a percentage of ownership to these figures, rather than an odd number like 23.
 Issuing a higher quantity will allow you to sell small portions of the business to lots of different people.